talamantesvictor/talamantesvictor/scripts/README.md

 # Victor's scripts
 All scripts on this repository were coded by and for Victor Talamantes.
-They are not meant to be used by others but be free to do so if you find them useful.
+They are not meant to be used by others but be free to do so, under your own risk, if you find them useful.

 ### vhost
 **Language:** Bash